Dear Lifelong Learner,

-For books, if you prefer digital, like I do, it’s easier than ever to build up an extensive library, one that you can take with you everywhere you go.
-I have thousands of books, probably many, many more than I’ll ever read.
+For books, if you prefer digital like I do, it’s easier than ever to build up an extensive library, one that you can take with you everywhere you go.
+I have thousands of books, probably many more than I’ll ever read.
 I got quite a few of them for free, and you can, too.

-You might prefer to watch videos of book summaries rather than reading entire books.
+You might prefer to read or watch videos of book summaries rather than reading entire books.
 Depending on the quality of the book summaries, you might be learning the best information from those books in as little as 20 minutes or less per book.

 Remember to rest sometimes, too.

 “… Much study wearies the body.” – Ecclesiastes 12:12

 Measuring Your Progress and Adjusting as Necessary

 As you progress on your path of lifelong learning, your vision might change over time.
 That will affect everything else.
 You’ll have to adjust your plan and the actions you’re taking to apply your plan and achieve your vision.